halcha/blog/_posts/2020-07-31-interdisciplinary-unit-project.markdown

 These steps were then applied to the specific context of the FASS3999 course

 You can find details about the course on the university website [here](https://www.sydney.edu.au/courses/units-of-study/2020/fass/fass3999.html).
-Here's a video explaining the process [here](https://youtu.be/SqXB4hmVizc).

-Thanks for reading!
-If you’d like to read more thoughts on design work, head back to the portfolio [here](/).